Interactive Face Video Coding: A Generative Compression Framework: Related Works

 \subsubsection{2D Representation Based Face Models}

 Recently, deep generative models, such as Variational Auto-Encoding (VAE)~\cite{VAE}, GAN~\cite{goodfellow2014generative}, Diffusion Models (DM)~\cite{NEURIPS2021_49ad23d1} have shown great potentials in image and video generation, especially for talking faces.
-These face synthesis methods~\cite{wiles2018x2face, zakharov2019few, wang2019few, 8954170, siarohin2021motion,hong2022depth} typically characterize the input frames with latent space (\textit{i.e.,} landmarks or keypoints) and rely on the powerful inference capabilities of deep generative models to reconstruct these face frames, greatly advancing the quality of experience for ultra-low bitrate visual communication.
+These face synthesis methods~\cite{wiles2018x2face, zakharov2019few, wang2019few, siarohin2021motion,hong2022depth} typically characterize the input frames with latent space~\cite{wang2018every,wang2018recurrent2} (\textit{i.e.,} landmarks or keypoints) and rely on the powerful inference capabilities of deep generative models to reconstruct these face frames, greatly advancing the quality of experience for ultra-low bitrate visual communication.
 More specifically, the First Order Motion Model (FOMM)~\cite{FOMM} aims to project face frames into learned 2D keypoints along with their local affine transformations in a self-supervised way.
-Based on such an end-to-end face animation framework, video chat systems~\cite{facebook2021}~\cite{ultralow}~\cite{compressing2022bmvc}~\cite{9859867} were developed towards ultra-low bit-rate communication.
+Based on such an end-to-end face animation framework, video chat systems~\cite{facebook2021}~\cite{ultralow}~\cite{9859867} were developed towards ultra-low bit-rate communication.
 In addition, Feng \textit{et al.}~\cite{9455985} utilized 2D face landmarks and Chen \textit{et al.}~\cite{CHEN2022DCC} adopted compact feature representation as the transmitted animation symbols to reconstruct talking face video.
+Mao \textit{et al.}~\cite{10372532} further exploited StyleGAN priors as hierarchical semantics such that the face coding framework can support machine intelligence and human visual perception in a progressive fashion.
+Moreover, various novel technologies have been developed or applied to improve the rate-distortion performance, such as spatial-temporal adversarial training~\cite{chen2023csvt}, feature transcoding~\cite{yin2024parametertranslator}, multi-view aggregation~\cite{volokitin2022neural}, residual enhanced coding~\cite{konuko2023predictive}, frame interpolation~\cite{compressing2022bmvc} and multi-reference dynamic prediction~\cite{icip2022zhao}.
 Although these algorithms rely on compact facial parameters in the 2D plane to achieve high-quality face reconstruction, such features cannot ensure highly independent and fully controllable representations, further limiting the flexibility for IFVC.

 In view of the limitations of 2D-based talking head representation methods, Wang \textit{et al.}~\cite{wang2021Nvidia} proposed a free-view talking-head video compression framework, addressing the fixed viewpoint limitation and achieving local free-view synthesis by leveraging 3D keypoint representation in a self-supervised learning way.
 Though impressive performance has been achieved, facial expression information (\textit{i.e.,} eye and mouth motion) cannot be fully separated from these 3D learning-based keypoint perturbations.
 As a result, the limitations on controllable expression greatly hinder the user interactivity in scenarios such as live entertainment where controlling the facial expressions (\textit{i.e.,} eye and mouth motion) is a main focus.
 Our proposed IFVC algorithm can achieve controllable face video compression from the perspective of mouth motion, eye blinking, head rotation and head translation based on the 3D face parametric model.
 By projecting the 2D face frames into compact facial semantics and achieving the representation of 3D facial meshes, the face video can be reconstructed towards high-quality and personalized characterization at ultra-low bitrate.